Selective serotonin reuptake inhibitor: Cardiac

 SSRIs do not appear to affect the risk of coronary heart disease (CHD) in those without a previous diagnosis of CHD.
 A large cohort study suggested no substantial increase in the risk of cardiac malformations attributable to SSRI usage during the first trimester of pregnancy.
 A number of large studies of people without known pre-existing heart disease have reported no EKG changes related to SSRI use.
 The recommended maximum daily dose of citalopram and escitalopram was reduced due to concerns with QT prolongation.
 In overdose, fluoxetine has been reported to cause sinus tachycardia, myocardial infarction, junctional rhythms, and trigeminy.
 Some authors have suggested electrocardiographic monitoring in patients with severe pre-existing cardiovascular disease who are taking SSRIs.

 In a 2023 study, a possible connection between SSRI usage and the onset of mitral valve regurgitation was identified, indicating that SSRIs could hasten the progression of degenerative mitral valve regurgitation (DMR), especially in individuals carrying 5-HTTLPR genotype.
 The study's authors suggest that genotyping should be performed on people with DMR to evaluate serotonin transporter (SERT) activity.
 They also urge practitioners to exercise caution when prescribing SSRIs to individuals with a familial history of DMR.

 Bleeding

 SSRIs directly increase the risk of abnormal bleeding by lowering platelet serotonin levels, which are essential to platelet-driven hemostasis.
 SSRIs interact with anticoagulants, like warfarin, and antiplatelet drugs, like aspirin.
 This includes an increased risk of GI bleeding, and post operative bleeding.
-The relative risk of intracranial bleeding is increased, but the absolute risk is very low.
+The relative risk of intracranial bleeding is increased, but the absolute risk is low.
 SSRIs are known to cause platelet dysfunction.
 This risk is greater in those who are also on anticoagulants, antiplatelet agents and NSAIDs (nonsteroidal anti-inflammatory drugs), as well as with the co-existence of underlying diseases such as cirrhosis of the liver or liver failure.